 Acorns is a robo-advisor whose service is based on the old idea of saving your spare change.
-This robo-advisor rounds up all of your credit or debit card purchases to the nearest dollar and then invests that change into a portfolio of ETFs.
-Everything is done online and everything is automated so you don’t have to worry about a thing.
-The service specifically targets millennials who have a difficult time saving money or who are new to investing.
-College students can invest for up to four years with no management fee.
-The company is growing rapidly but should you consider using it to invest your money?
+Indeed, its name comes from the proverb, paraphrased here, that mighty oaks start as small acorns.
+This robo-advisor rounds up all of your credit or debit card purchases to the nearest dollar, and then invests that change into a portfolio of exchange-traded funds (ETFs).
+Everything is done online and is automated, so you can just set it and forget it.

 Pricing: How Much Does Acorns Cost?